 At BSJ, our Year 11 students are examined by the Cambridge Assessment International Education, Edexcel and AQA examination boards.
 All students study the following subjects: Biology, Chemistry, English Language; English Literature; Indonesian Studies; Mathematics; a Modern Foreign Language (French, Indonesian, Korean, Mandarin, or Spanish); Personal, Social and Health Education; and Physics.

 Students then select three options from Art; Business Studies; Computer Science; Dance; Drama; Food and Nutrition; Economics; Geography; Global Perspectives; History; Music; Physical Education (PE) and Resistant Materials.

 In 2017, 96% of BSJ's Year 11 students achieved at least five C grades or higher at GCSE; the highest percentage in four years.
 52% of all the grades awarded were A* or A (the highest grades), while 76% were A* to B.

 Seven students achieved 100% A* or A grades and, in ten subjects, more than 60% of all grades were A* or A.

-In 2016/17, the average international standardised score achieved by BSJ students was 10% greater than the UK equivalent.
+In 2017/18, the average international standardised age score achieved by BSJ students was significantly higher than UK and international averages.

 |At Age Seven||At Age Eleven||At Age Seven||At Age Eleven|